garrandall/popular-music-data/tracks/shake-it-well-the-dramatics.md

 Hey, hey
 Shake it right on time
 Do it to the music
-Ooh, you got it on
+Oh, you got it on
 Let's see you use it

 Let your hair hang down
 Oh, you party pooper
 Forget about yourself
-Ooh, let the music groove
+Oh, let the music groove

 Not an inspection
 Just a bad reaction